jamescodesthings/gtm-cookbook/readme.md

-# Google Tag Manager: Cookbook
-The GTM Cookbook for Javascript developers.
+# The GTM Cookbook
+An Open source cookbook for Google Tag Manager.

+## Why?
 Let's say, for whatever reason; you're going to hack a load of front-end changes into a website where CMS access and function is limited.
 You've chosen to use GTM because it's there, possible and probably the most straight forward way.
 Without using your A/B testing framework as an overlay generator.

 This is hopefully the cookbook for you.
-It should give you what you need to structure Tag Manager tags, include the scripts you need, get the data you want and replace things all over the shop.
+It should give you what you need to structure Tag Manager tags, include the scripts you need, get the data you want and replace all the things.

 ## Useful Links and Resources
 Tag manager is Quirky, through the years there have been a few wonderful posts on how to do tricky stuff in GTM.
 Here's the ones I use.